Paulo-Hermida/FineTune/README.md

 # FineTune
-Thecniques and Tips about Models FineTune
+Techniques and Tips about Models Fine Tune